Abstract Interpretation

 We can then iterate this equation until it stabilizes.

-From the properties of it follows that the result is approximation of the set of reachable states.
+it follows that the result is approximation of the set of reachable states.

 When does it stabilize?
 Note that the sequence is increasing and if we ever repeat we have stabilized.
 If there are no infinite ascending chains, the computation terminates.